sandeep4392/website-optimisation/README.md

 ## Optimizations to index.html

-1.Inlined the styles.css to avoid render blocking.
+1. Inlined the styles.css to avoid render blocking.
-2.minified the css and javascript files using grunt.
+2. minified the css and javascript files using grunt.
-3.optimized the images to reduce the page load time.
+3. optimized the images to reduce the page load time.
-4.used `aync` for javascript to avoid render blocking.
+4. used `aync` for javascript to avoid render blocking.
-5.minified the html file using grunt to improve page score.
+5. minified the html file using grunt to improve page score.